 In [1] the fundamental fermions of the Standard Model are listed in terms of three braided ribbon segments.
 A ribbon segment is represented by two nearby strands, for a total of six single strands in each diagram.
-However, since the ribbons of neutral fermions remain untwisted, in this case the two ribbon edges may be replaced by a single strand, as in the right hand side of figure 9.
-Thus all possible neutral particle braids are given by a three strand diagram, including all possible reflections both vertically and horizontally in the page.
+However, since the ribbons of neutral fermions remain untwisted, in this case the two ribbon edges may be replaced by a single strand, as in the right hand side of figure 8.
+Thus all possible neutral fermion braids are given by a three strand diagram, including all possible reflections both vertically and horizontally in the page.

 A reflection across the vertical axis performs both a left right mirror and a matter to antimatter conjugation, while the horizontal axis reflection is a left right mirror only.
-The four possible braids of the type shown in figure 9 then correspond to the four chiral neutrinos and antineutrinos, $\nu_L$ , $\nu_R$ , $\overline{\nu}R$ and $\overline{\nu}L$ .
+The four possible braids of the type shown in figure 8 then correspond to the four chiral neutrinos and antineutrinos, ν_L , ν_R , $\overline{\nu}R$ and $\overline{\nu}L$.

-The chiral charged leptons and quarks are described by putting twisted ribbon charges in place of these neutral strands.
-The paths for the quarks and leptons are given by the tetractys diagram: charged leptons: XXX, YYY, ZZZ up quarks: XXY, XYX, YXX down quarks: XYY, YYX, YXY neutrinos: XYZ and permutations.
+The 24 chiral charged leptons and quarks, 8 in each generation, correspond to ribbons with twisted strand charges in place of these neutral strands.
+The 24 non diagonal quartit paths correspond to these quarks and leptons via the tetractys diagram.
+One possible choice is:

+charged leptons: XYZ, YZX, ZXY

+up quarks: XXY, XYX, YXX

+down quarks: XYY, YYX, YXY

+neutrinos: XZY, YXZ, ZYX.

-The path count is doubled with the addition of brackets.
-With this introduction of mass quantum numbers there is a total of 27 chiral fermions for the electroweak sector.
-All neutrinos and mirror neutrinos are counted.
-Although these particles may be mapped to boson diagrams via a generalized quantum Fourier transform, there is no Higgs boson.
-In [1] it was shown that basic interaction rules are obeyed by braid compositions.
+Thus one generation hinges on the selection of two letters in the alphabet.
+Only the leptons use all three directions.
+Observe that these 24 paths fit onto a 7 point Fano plane, under deformation of the tetractys triangle.
+This represents the octonion basis of the off diagonal algebra elements.
+The tetractys path count is doubled with the addition of brackets.
+This is interpreted as the inclusion of mirror braid states, with flipped braid crossings.
+Thus all neutrinos and mirror neutrinos are included.
+Although these particles may be mapped to boson diagrams via a generalized quantum Fourier transform, there is no obvious Higgs boson.
+However, the unused diagonal paths may be related to a Higgs state.
+In [1] it was shown that electroweak interaction rules are obeyed by braid compositions.